NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 Those three strategies have been implemented in "transfer_learning_end2end_freezeNo.py", "transfer_learning_end2end_freezeRPN.py", "transfer_learning_end2end_freezeBoth.py", respectively.
 To switch between different strategies, replace the codes in "transfer_learning_end2end.py" (placed in rfcn/ after running setup.py) with the one you want.
 You can choose the initialization weights by changing the codes starting at line 103 in "transfer_learning_end2end.py"

 Some insights of how we eventually selected transfer learning (the second strategy) can be found in the presentation "experiments_before_workshop.pptx" in `presentations/`

-## Test the submitted model on aic1080

-1. Finish the Installation

-2. Download the model weights from [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUevX-7tNAhS_5AF).
-Put the downloaded file "rfcn_AICityVOC1080_FreezeCOCO_rpnOnly_all_withsignal-0004.params" in the root folder of this repo "RDFCN_UADETRAC_AICITY"

-3. Install the provided test images from aic1080 and the downloaded weights (create proper paths and move files accordingly)

-`cd RDFCN_UADETRAC_AICITY`

-`./test_data_install.sh`

-4. Modify the inference code (optional):

-* Comment line 242 in Deformable-ConvNets/rfcn/functions/inference_rcnn.py if you don't want to see labeled images on run time.
-By commenting line 242, the program will only output .txt detection files to "Deformable-ConvNets/data/output".

-* Change the threshold at line 234 in Deformable-ConvNets/rfcn/functions/inference_rcnn.py.
-The current theshold is set at 0.2.

-5. Test the model by running:

-`cd Deformable-ConvNets`

-`sh demo.sh`

-or alternatively:

-`cd Deformable-ConvNets`

-`python experiments/rfcn/rfcn_Inference_Shuo_AICity.py --cfg experiments/rfcn/cfgs/resnet_v1_101_voc0712_rfcn_dcn_Shuo_AICityVOC1080_FreezeCOCO_rpnOnly_all_withsignal.yaml`

 ## Experimental Results